 If you’ve been wondering at the rudimentary state of knowledge revealed herein, and curious what I am in fact an expert at, look no further.
 I am, (besides a maths major) an Honours graduate from the Australian National University’s protracted Human Ecology program.
 Or Human Sciences.
 Or Human Geography.
 Whatever it was called in the year I left their company.

 The lady I just explained this at a party too responded with “Geography? you mean, maps and things?
 My, you can get degrees in anything these days!”.
-For some reason I found that more vexing than the chap on the train who summarised the science of economics as “accountants and stuff”.
+For some reason I found that more vexing than the bloke on the train who summarised of economics as “accountants and stuff”.

 Human [Sciences|Ecology|Geography], where I did it, is a transdisciplinary study that attempts of economics, sociology, ecology, evolutionary biology anthropology and yes, maps and things, to study human adaptation to diverse environments.
 Does that sound foolishly broad?
 I think it does.
 A gruelling endeavour, that program, permitting of profound insight and a shallow speculation and leaving it up to you to work out the difference.